+- Install an anti-virus program from a reputable company.

+- Update the definitions on a regular basis.

+- Install an anti-spyware program from a reputable company.

+- Update the definitions on a regular basis.

+- Add a firewall.

+- Make sure that it's properly configured.

+- (Don't use the default password)

-- Install an anti-virus program from a reputable company. - Update the definitions on a regular basis. - Install an anti-spyware program from a reputable company. - Update the definitions on a regular basis. - · Add a firewall. - Make sure that it's properly configured. - Update your operating system and programs on a regular basis. - The updates not only provide bug/error fixes but may also patch up security flaws.
+- Update your operating system and programs on a regular hasis

+- The updates not only provide bug/error fixes but may also patch up security flaws.